belindamo/quartz/content/🔗/1.  A unified knowledge system/I. Strange loops/A strange loop is a paradoxical level crossing feedback loop..md

 What constitutes crossing a level?  a level is crossed when a set of rules that applied to one level, no long applies to another

-perhaps then it is not a level but a contiuous distribution
+perhaps then it is not a level but a continuous distribution

 ### cool math stuff
 - Gabriel’s Horn.
 Graph of 1/x.
 Infinite surface area finite volume